meepzh/CIS563-FluidSolver/README.md

 ### Neighbor Search Query Performance ###
 ![Exponential Improvement with Uniform Grid over Naive Neighbor Search](images/nsPerfGraph1.png?raw=true "The uniform grid neighbor search dramatically reduces search time to O(n).")

-Note that the labels read from bottom to top for some reason.

 - Index Sorted Uniform Grid search dramatically improves on the uniform grid, likely because access to the particles is very simple without memory offsets due to other grid cells.
 - However, Z Index Sorted Uniform Grid search appears to suffer from its computation of the Z index, which takes a number of operations.
 My system also may not have enough cache to take advantage of the spatial locality.
 Caching of the Z indices was attempted, but proved to be about the same.
 - Insertion sort significantly improves query time, however, compared to the standard std::sort, as particles don't change cells frequently.